 Conclusion

 The root account in Ubuntu has no password by default.
-The Sudo command is recommended for executing commands with root privileges.
-Before you could even log in as root, you will be needed to set the root password.
-We hope that the given information will help you to understand why the root user is not enabled by default.
+Instead, the Sudo command is recommended for executing commands with root privileges.
+This approach enhances security by minimizing direct root access, ensuring that only authorized users can perform administrative tasks.
+Before you can even log in as root, you will need to set the root password manually, which is why Ubuntu emphasizes the use of Sudo for most operations.
+We hope that the given information helps you understand why the root user is not enabled by default.

 FAQs About Ubuntu Switch to Root